University of New Mexico Hospital: History

 The hospital has expanded several times over the years.
 The Mental Health Center originally opened in 1969.
 The UNM Cancer Center was established in 1975, and is currently the only NCI Comprehensive Cancer Center in the state of New Mexico.
 In addition, Carrie Tingley Hospital - which was originally founded in Hot Springs in 1937 as a hospital for crippled children - moved to Albuquerque in 1981 and now operates within the UNMH system.
 The hospital achieved Level I trauma center status in 1983.
 In 1994, the University of New Mexico Health Sciences Center was created as an expanded academic campus for education and research in the bio-medical sciences.

-In June 2007, a new addition to the hospital opened its doors to the public.
-The Barbara and Bill Richardson Pavilion, named after former New Mexico Governor Bill Richardson and his wife Barbara, is a 455000 sqft, six-story addition to the main hospital building.
-The $225 million addition took approximately 3 years to complete, and now houses a greatly expanded emergency department as well as expanded intensive care units, pediatric operating rooms, birthing suites, playrooms, as well as improved children's inpatient wards.
+In June 2007, the Barbara and Bill Richardson Pavilion, named after former New Mexico Governor Bill Richardson and his wife Barbara, opened as a 455000 sqft, six-story addition to the main hospital building.
+The $225 million addition took approximately 3 years to complete, and added a greatly expanded emergency department as well as expanded intensive care units, pediatric operating rooms, birthing suites, playrooms, as well as improved children's inpatient wards.
+In February 2026, it was announced that Richardson's name was removed from this building, apparently in conjunction with the 2025 opening of the Critical Care Tower (described below).
+Richardson died in 2023.

 As of July 26, 2023, UNMH has been the health care provider at the Bernalillo County Metropolitan Detention Center.

+On October 5, 2025, UNMH officially opened its $842 million, nine-story Critical Care Tower (CCT).
+Spanning 684,000 square feet, the tower represents the largest public non-road construction project in New Mexico history.
+The expansion added 96 adult intensive care beds, an adult emergency department with 68 exam rooms, 18 advanced surgical operating rooms, interventional radiology suites, and a rooftop helipad to expand capacity for the state's only Level I trauma center.